aws-samples/prompt-migration-for-large-language-model-agility/README.md

-# OpenAI to Bedrock Migration
+# Prompt Migration for Large Language Model Agility

+Through this codebase, we introduce a systematic framework for LLM migration/upgrade in GenAI production, encompassing essential tools, methodologies, and best practices.
+The framework facilitates transitions between different LLMs by providing robust protocols for prompt conversion and optimization.
+It includes evaluation mechanisms that assess multiple performance dimensions, enabling data-driven decision-making through detailed and comparative analysis of source and destination models.
+The proposed approach offers a comprehensive solution encompassing the technical aspects of model migration while simultaneously providing quantifiable metrics to validate successful migration and identify areas for further optimization, ensuring a seamless transition and continuous improvement.
-This codebase contains useful notebooks and tools for conducting OpenAI-to-AWS Migration POCs.
-This repo is designed to help users migrate FMs to Amazon Bedrock including converting raw prompts from source model to destination Claude model following best practices.
-More importantly, this workshop act as a playbook for users to experiment and help users to make decisions on whether to migrate to bedrock by evaluating source and destination LLMs with various  performance metrics and generate a comparison report with cost and latency for two use cases.
+More importantly, this repository is designed to provide a playbook for users to experiment and help users to make decisions on model migrations by evaluating source and destination Large Language Models(LLMs) with various  performance metrics and generate a comparison report with cost and latency for two use cases.
 1. Call summarization 2.
 An Intelligent RAG based Financial Analyst.

 ![Alt text](images/image.png)
 There are three main steps in the model evaluation and migration process.
   1. Evaluation for Source Model
   2. Prompt Migration and Optimization for Target Model
-  3. Evaluation fro Target Model
+  3. Evaluation for Target Model

 In the end of the notebook, we will generate a full comparison report of the source and target model comparison with performance metrics, latency and cost.
-By walking through each notebooks in the repo, users will gain in-depth understanding of how to evaluate and make a decision to migrate an application from OpenAI to Amazon Bedrock.
-The same process can be used for evaluation and migration of one LLM family to another on Amazon Bedrock.
+By walking through each notebooks in the repo, users will gain in-depth understanding of how to evaluate and make a decision to migrate an application from source model to Amazon Bedrock.

 ## Getting started